Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Efficient Forward Planning

 Let us have a look on how Foreplan computes the value function based on the introduced state representation.
 Foreplan uses the linear programming formulation given in Equation~\ref{eq:lp} to compute the value function.
 For the linear program, Foreplan uses the introduced state and action representations to iterate over all states and actions.

-We briefly describe how to evaluate the transition probability $P(s' \mid s,a)$.
+For instantiating the linear program in Equation~\ref{eq:lp}, we next describe how Foreplan calculates the transition probability.
 Since we have full evidence provided, Foreplan evaluates each state CRV $S_i'$ separately.
 For a fixed state CRV $S_i'$, the value $s_i'$ is fixed since the whole state space is iterated.
-For evaluating $P(s_i' \mid s,a)$, Foreplan iterates over all possible assignment transitions, e.g., the number of people getting sick and healthy, and calculating the transition probability for a single assignment transition by using the parfactor as a lookup-table for the probabilities for the transition and using the multinomial coefficient for counting how many times the assignment transition is applicable.
+For evaluating $P(s_i' \mid s,a)$, Foreplan iterates over all possible assignment transitions, e.g., from each bucket in the histogram $s$ to each bucket in the histogram $s'$.
+In our epidemic example, this is, e.g., the number of people getting sick and healthy.
+For each possible assignment transition, Foreplan calculates the transition probability: The probability for a representative transition is given by the involved parfactors, i.e., the parfactors defined over the PRVs mentioned in $S_i'$.
+But this representative probability has to be weighted by how many times this assignment transition is applicable using the multinomial coefficient.
+Take for example the state in which five persons are sick.
+When three sick persons get healthy, this assignment transition has weight $5 \choose 3$ as any three of the five persons can get healthy.
+The final probability of $P(s_i' \mid s,a) = \sum_t w_t p_t$ for a fixed CRV is the sum over all possible assignment transitions $t$, each with representative probability $p_t$ and weight $w_t$.
+Since the state space is factored, the full transition probability $P(s' \mid s, a)$ is factored as $P(s' \mid s, a) = \prod_i P(s_i' \mid s_i, a)$.
 We provide a more detailed description and an example in Appendix~\ref{appendix:transition_probabilities}.